xxdcc/ctDNA_data_analysis_pipeline/README.md

 # Circulating tumour DNA whole-exome sequencing pipeline

 This repository describes pipeline for analysing data from whole-exome sequencing (WES) of circulating tumour DNA (ctDNA).

-The pipeline is implemented using ctDNA from plasma samples derived from pancreatic cancer patients.
-The analyses are conducted on [QMUL Apocrita (**sm11**) High Performance Computing](https://docs.hpc.qmul.ac.uk/) (HPC) cluster and the ctDNA WES data is located in the following directory<br>
+* The pipeline is implemented using ctDNA from plasma samples derived from pancreatic cancer patients.
+The analyses are conducted on [QMUL Apocrita (**sm11**) High Performance Computing](https://docs.hpc.qmul.ac.uk/) (HPC) cluster and the ctDNA WES data is located in the following directory:<br>

 */data/BCI-BioInformatics/PC_ctDNA/WES_data*

-The pipeline containts the following steps:
+* The pipeline containts the following steps:

 Step | Analysis | Tools | Algorithms
 ------------ | ------------ | ------------ | ------------